 Not to be a bummer, but probably.

 A variety of toxic ingredients are used to formulate perfumes.
-In 2018, styrene was upgraded to a Group 2A carcinogen, which is considered to be a probable carcinogen in humans [source].
+In 2018, styrene was upgraded to a Group 2A carcinogen, which is considered a probable carcinogen in humans [source].

 Musk ketone, benzaldehyde, ethyl acetate, and benzyl acetate all cause eye irritation, in addition to other negative effects [source].
 Acetone, which is used to dissolve other ingredients, can produce dizziness, nausea, and irritation when inhaled [source].